 - Drinking is a huge part of student culture for most but remember: there’s lots of calories and fats in booze!
 In an ideal world, none of us would be drinking alcohol, or at least, it wouldn’t have the ill-effects, but it’s always worth moderating your drinking as best you can.
 It’s very easy to forget that drinks can be just as calorific as food!

 Student Beauty Tips

-Most beauty retailers do offer student discounts of some sort and beauty offers but there’s some top tips you can follow too, to keep yourself looking fresh and flawless:
+Most beauty retailers do offer student discounts of some sort – including big ones such as Boots The Chemist, Superdrug, Body Shop, Cult Beauty and Look Fantastic – and beauty offers but there are some top tips you can follow too, to keep yourself looking fresh and flawless:

 - Keep an eye out for local hairdressers looking for models.
 Trainee hairdressers have to complete a set amount of supervised cuts in order for them to qualify – so you can bag a free haircut all under the expert supervision of an already experienced stylist.
 Make sure you moisturise before and after bed.
 The key to radiant skin really is in the moisture, and a cheap one applied well can be considerably more beneficial for you than an expensive one applied rarely!

 - Don’t wash your hair every day.
 Using too many products on your hair can strip it of its natural oils and actually make it look worse and attract grease easier.
 Instead, try doing so two or three times a week (dependent on hair type).
 Shampoo twice before conditioning: the first time cleans out the built-up dirt, and the second time to nourish and really cleanse the roots and follicles.